Smile (The Beach Boys album): Smiley Smile, abandonment, and Wilson's decline

-During 1967, Wilson's public image declined into that of an "eccentric" figure amid the release of numerous revolutionary rock albums targeting an increasingly anxious and maturing youth market.
+During 1967, Wilson's public image had declined into that of an "eccentric" figure amid the release of numerous revolutionary rock albums targeting an increasingly anxious and maturing youth market.
 It is sometimes suggested that he abandoned Smile because of the widespread recognition afforded to the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band (released in the U.S. on June 2).
-Biographer David Leaf contends that while the Beatles' album may have been a contributing factor, it was unlikely the sole reason, as Wilson proceeded to release "Heroes and Villains" weeks later, although Williams reported that the single was significantly reconfigured after Wilson heard the Beatles' LP.
-Jardine suggested the song was deliberately sabotaged by Wilson, resulting in "a pale facsimile" of his original vision.
+Biographer David Leaf contends that while the Beatles' album may have been a contributing factor, it was unlikely the sole reason, as Wilson proceeded to release "Heroes and Villains" weeks later; Williams reported that Wilson had significantly reconfigured the song after hearing the Beatles' LP, and Jardine later suggested that Wilson had restrained himself with the final edit, resulting in "a pale facsimile" of his original vision.

+On July 18, Capitol announced a settlement with the band alongside Wilson's launch of Brother Records, whose product was to be distributed by Capitol.
+Days later, Engemann circulated a July 25 memo describing Smiley Smile as a stopgap for Smile and outlining discussions with Wilson about a pared-down 10-track Smile album excluding "Heroes and Villains" and "Vegetables".
+The proposal never materialized; instead, the band toured Hawaii in August with plans to release a live album titled Lei'd in Hawaii.
 On September 18, Smiley Smile—the first Beach Boys album crediting production to the group itself—was released to tepid critical and commercial reception.
-Wilson gradually withdrew from production and songwriting responsibilities, turning to excessive consumption of food, alcohol, and drugs.
-Reflecting in 2004, he stated that revisiting the Smile music later evoked "the bad feelings of the drugs" associated with its creation.
-Johnston attributed his decline to multiple factors: the commercial disappointment of Pet Sounds in the U.S., lingering trauma from his fraught relationship with his father, substance abuse, and the psychological toll of expectation.